UPDATED: MAY 16, 2023 | 1 MIN READ

 Medical bills

 The risk of drowning or getting injured increases when you have a pool.
 You may be liable for covering anyone’s medical bills if they get hurt on your property.
-This added liability can make an insurance provider wary of providing coverage, meaning they may charge you more for your premiums.
+This added liability could make an insurance provider wary of providing coverage, meaning they may charge you more for your premiums.

 Your minimum liability coverage requirements will likely increase if you own a pool.
 That’s one of the main reasons pool insurance cost is higher.
 In short, installing a pool increases the possibility that someone will drown on your property.

 Because of this, your insurance company could request you increase your minimum liability coverage to at least $500,000.
-While that might seem like a huge jump, the premium cost shouldn’t be too significant.
+While that might seem like a huge jump, the premium cost shouldn’t be too high.

 While they may be a hassle, installing simple safety precautions can help offset almost all the extra premium costs associated with your pool.

 One way to reduce your premium is by installing a pool alarm.
 This device detects movement in the pool and sounds an alarm if someone falls in the water.
-It also alerts the authorities and your family members if something goes wrong.
-The device can be installed for less than $100, and it could lower your insurance premiums.

 Another way to reduce your premium is by having a fence around the pool or patio area.
 A fence keeps people out of the pool and prevents animals from getting in.